What to wear

 Headshot Photos – What To Wear

 • Plain & simple, not dated, not too trendy.
-The focus needs to be on your face and eyes!
+Think about your potential casting types.
+The focus needs to be on your face and eyes.

-• I want to focus on your eyes and not be distracted by your clothing or jewellery.
+• I want to focus on your eyes and not be distracted too much by your clothing or jewellery.

 • I would like to see you in a solid coloured shirts/tops of varying colours that compliment your skin tone.
-Please no dayglo colours, stripes, logos, or patterns.
-Don’t bring too much white, grey or black.
+Please no dayglo colours, stripes, logos, or bold patterns.
+Don’t bring too much white, grey or black please.

 • Limited Jewelry: Avoid distracting accessories, such as large, shiny jewelry.
 If you have a pierced ear, wear studs or small hoops.
 No matter how much you love your gold necklace, remember it will take the focus away from your face.

 • No polka dots, no wild prints, and no distracting stripes.
 Clothing of this type can have a tendency to distract the viewer from the most important subject in your photos, you.
-Pastel colors are typically not recommended think salmon, dusky pinks.
-You should avoid anything that clashes with your skin tone.
-Colors that compliment your skin tone are appropriate.
+Avoid skin matching colours e.g. salmon, dusky pinks.
+Colours that compliment your skin tone are appropriate.
+If in any doubt just send me a message to discuss.

 • Neckline: Is your neck short or long?
 A V-neck lengthens the neck; a round neckline shortens it.
 A collar frames the face well, without taking away length from your neck.
 A collared shirt with a V-neck or a few buttons undone is most popular.
 Turtlenecks completely hide the neck, which is very unflattering, and should be avoided.

-• You will need to be comfortable in the clothing you wear.
+• You will need to be comfortable and confident in the clothing you wear.

 • Remember your headshot is your marketing/sales tool.